kaitlynd6133/sep10-freedom-project/blog/entry01.md

 ## Engineering Design Process

 Currently, Im in the first stage of engineering design process.
 I will first define the problem then I will research and explore how different machines and technologies is used in business by looking at articles.

+## Skills

+My skills are learning how to google and learning on my own.
+I can search up reliable and good sources on google.
+I will only look for websites that ends with .gov or .com and I know how to search specific things like finding, videos, images and websites.
+I am good with learning on my own by finding videos or googling things that I  want to know about.